viam-labs/camera-image-dir/README.md

 If specified, specified [dir](#dir-string-required) on get_image() calls must exist within this location.
 If not specified, will default to */tmp*

+### ext (string)

+If specified will look for images with the specified extension.
+Valid values are 'jpg', 'jpeg', 'png', 'gif' (default is 'jpg')

 ## Troubleshooting